 If you’re wondering why there is a random jut out in the wall of drywall, it is where the exterior of the house turns to the garage.
 Not a great design, I know.
 But this living room was originally a garage (we think), so I guess it makes sense.
 If you’re interested in seeing more about our renovation plans and what the house looked like when we moved in, check out this post.

-After we cleared the space, I started quite literally pouring over tons of small foyer ideas.
-I even rounded up a bunch of the fun small entryway ideas I found here
+After we cleared the space, I started quite literally pouring over tons of fabulous ideas.
+I even rounded up a bunch of the fun small entryway ideas I found here.
+I knew, unfortunately, that we didn’t have room for much furniture, like a console table, church pew with rustic charm, or a large mirror.
+So I didn’t waste my time looking for furniture.

 Farmhouse leather throw pillow on the wooden bench and wooden storage, indoor plant, coat racks on the wall and key holder for the entryway design

-Leather pillow, wooden bench and wooden storage and coat on the coat rack in entryway
+Leather pillow, wooden bench and wooden storage and coat hanging on the coat rack in entryway

-• Make the random jut out of drywall look natural
+• Make the random jut-out of drywall look natural and intentional

-• Place to hang keys (they were always getting lost) – preferably where the kids can’t reach because #toddlers
+• A place to hang keys (they were always getting lost) – preferably where the kids can’t reach because #toddlers

 • Hooks for jackets & hats